spacerBritain Express home page

 English Landscape Gardens

 Lines were no longer straight, paths curve and wander, and parterres are replaced by grass.
 Trees were planted in clusters rather than in straight lines, and rounded lakes replaced the rectangular ponds of the earlier style.
 The garden became open, a park joining the house to the outside world rather than a carefully nurtured refuge from it.
-This natural style begun by Kent evolved into the "landscape garden" under Kent's pupil and son-in-law, Lancelot "Capability" Brown.
-Brown, whose curious nickname came from his habit of telling prospective clients that their gardens showed "great capabilities", had an enormous effect upon the course of English gardening and architectural style.

 The landscape garden made the English country house a part of the fields and farmlands surrounding it.
 Gone were hedgerows and fences.
 Gone, too, were formal beds and walks.
 Grass parkland was brought right up to the doors of the house.
 The greatest surviving landscape gardens by Capability Brown are at Longleat (Wiltshire), Burghley House (Lincolnshire), Petworth House (West Sussex), and Blenheim Palace (Oxon).

 Humphrey Repton carried on Brown's landscape garden mastery, though Repton introduced gravel walks and re-introduced separate flower gardens.
-Repton replaced the earlier classical ornaments with romantic structure like grottoes and fake ruins.
+Repton replaced the earlier classical ornaments with romantic structures like grottoes and fake ruins.
 See a largely unchanged Repton garden at Betchworth House (Surrey).

 Victorian Gardens

-In the Victorian era the pendulum swung again, to massed beds of flowers (bedding out plants raised in greenhouses), exotic colours, and intricate designs.
+In the Victorian era, the pendulum swung again, to massed beds of flowers (bedding out plants raised in greenhouses), exotic colours, and intricate designs.
 The most influential gardeners of this period were J.C.
 Loudon, and later, Joseph Paxton (Chatsworth House and Kew).

 The Victorian period also saw a profusion of public gardens and green spaces aimed at bringing culture to the masses.
 Some of the finest Victorian gardens are public parks, like People's Park in Halifax.